wilsonmar/wilsonmar.github.io/_posts/2016-06-03-aws-lambda.md

 0. Click <a target="_blank" href="http://aws.amazon.com/lambda/pricing">
    http://aws.amazon.com/lambda/pricing</a>

-   It says the first million requests are free.
+   PROTIP: The first million requests are free.
 That's 20 cents you'll save each month.

    For now, the first 400,000 GB-seconds (x 1024 = 409,600,000 MB-seconds) are free.